freenas/freenas-docs/userguide/account.rst

    Managing User Accounts

-Each user entry displays the username, user ID, primary group ID, home directory, default shell, built-in user, and other configured options.
+By default, each user entry displays the username, home directory, default shell, the user full name, and if the user is locked.
+This table is adjustable by setting the different column checkboxes above it.
+Set :guilabel:`Toggle` to display all options in the table.

 Clicking a column name sorts the list by that value.
 An arrow indicates which column controls the view sort order.
 Click the arrow to reverse the sort order.